In vitro fertilisation: Predictors of success

 Aspirin is sometimes prescribed to people for the purpose of increasing the chances of conception by IVF, but as of 2016 there was no evidence to show that it is safe and effective.

 A 2013 review and meta analysis of randomised controlled trials of acupuncture as an adjuvant therapy in IVF found no overall benefit, and concluded that an apparent benefit detected in a subset of published trials where the control group (those not using acupuncture) experienced a lower than average rate of pregnancy requires further study, due to the possibility of publication bias and other factors.

-A Cochrane review came to the result that endometrial injury performed in the month prior to ovarian induction appeared to increase both the live birth rate and clinical pregnancy rate in IVF compared with no endometrial injury.
-There was no evidence of a difference between the groups in miscarriage, multiple pregnancy or bleeding rates.
+A Cochrane review came to the result that endometrial injury performed in the month before ovarian induction appeared to increase both the live birth rate and clinical pregnancy rate in IVF compared with no endometrial injury.
+There was no evidence of a difference between the groups in miscarriage, multiple pregnancy, or bleeding rates.
 Evidence suggested that endometrial injury on the day of oocyte retrieval was associated with a lower live birth or ongoing pregnancy rate.

 Intake of antioxidants (such as N-acetyl-cysteine, melatonin, vitamin A, vitamin C, vitamin E, folic acid, myo-inositol, zinc or selenium) has not been associated with a significantly increased live birth rate or clinical pregnancy rate in IVF according to Cochrane reviews.
 The review found that oral antioxidants given to the sperm donor with male factor or unexplained subfertility may improve live birth rates, but more evidence is needed.

-A Cochrane review in 2015 came to the result that there is no evidence identified regarding the effect of preconception lifestyle advice on the chance of a live birth outcome.
+A Cochrane review in 2015 concluded that there is no evidence identified regarding the effect of preconception lifestyle advice on the chance of a live birth outcome.